mui/material-ui/CONTRIBUTING.md

 As with issues, please begin the title with [ComponentName].

+When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.
+You can read more about our test setup [here](https://github.com/callemall/material-ui/blob/master/test/README.md).

 #### Getting started

 Please create a new branch from an up to date master on your fork.